ben-igel/zmk-ardux/README.md

+## my way of ardux

+the commit i use is called main_new

+the pdf shows the layout

 # ZMK ARDUX Implementation

 This repo contains the [ZMK](https://zmkfirmware.dev/) ARDUX implementation and pre-built firmware for boards that have been setup to use ARDUX by the core ARDUX development team.